Mardin, Turkey - Travel

 Mor Hananyo Monastery (Deyrüzzaferân Manastırı) near the City of Mardin

-You might also want to visit Christian churches, like the Orthodox Holy Forty Martyrs Church, Veliko Tarnovo (Aziz Kırk Şehitler Kilisesi) and Mardin Protestant Church, or the local synagogue , which proves how diverse this city really was from the very beginning.
+Visitors might also want to visit Christian churches, such as the Orthodox Holy Forty Martyrs Church (Aziz Kırk Şehitler Kilisesi) in Veliko Tarnovo and the Mardin Protestant Church, as well as the local synagogue, which demonstrates how diverse this city was from the very beginning.

 Mardin Museums